 - Helping students manage their time

-A Magna Online Seminar that will help you with time management before your course starts and as you teach.
+This Magna Online Seminar will help you with time management before your course starts and as you teach.
 We’ll also give advice to help students worker smarter (not harder) when they shift learning new material to the pre-class space.
 Lastly, we’ll cover how to use time wisely during the class meeting in order to tap into the maximum benefits of active learning.

 Upon completion of this seminar, you’ll be able to: